mikelytaev/n-wise/0000-n-wise.md

 ## Unresolved questions

 * Who should be responsible for the order of transactions?
-* How to define specific n-wise state registry implementations (separate RFCs?);
+* How to define specific n-wise state registry implementations (separate RFCs?)
 * How to make a flexible user hierarchy?

 ## Implementations